raptisj/gimme-regex/README.md

 # Gimme Regex 🥋

-Describe a regex pattern you are looking or paste a pattern to get the explanation of it.
+Describe the regex pattern you are looking for or paste a pattern to get the explanation of it.

 Supported languages:
   - JavaScript